-Tyddyn Teg is a small farm and for this reason is not currently registered as organic as this is a massive drain in both time we need to spend farming and has a large cost.
-This means we do not have the ability to call our veg organic- however we do grow using regenerative principles and with a focus on sustainability.
-We use the organic guidelines laid out and our practices our practically identical to those of if we were certified.
+Tyddyn Teg is a small farm, and for this reason is not currently registered as organic, as this is a massive drain in time we need to spend farming and has a large cost.
+This means we do not have the ability to call our veg organic – however, we do grow using regenerative principles and with a focus on sustainability.
+We use the organic guidelines laid out and our practices are practically identical to those that are certified.

-As sustainability in farming is very important to us and we wish to lay the groundwork for others to understand our principles and how and why we grow the way we do.
-To read about why regenerative growing is important we recommend looking at the soil association’s website.
+As sustainability in farming is very important to us, we wish to lay the groundwork for others to understand our principles and how and why we grow the way we do.
+To read about why regenerative growing is important, we recommend looking at the soil association’s website.
 Click here to find out more.

-For transparency we below we lay out the small amount of soil amendments we do occasionally use.
+For transparency, below we lay out the small amount of soil amendments we do occasionally use.
 You can see that all the methods detailed below are approved within a certified organic system.

 - Pesticides, Herbicides and Fungicides

 In line with standard organic practice, we never use synthetic pesticides, fungicides, or herbicides.
 We will sometimes use natural pesticides/fungicides that are approved for use in organic systems to combat specific insect or disease outbreaks, usually on very young plants well before harvest.
 For example:

 - Neem oil suspension to treat various fungal diseases, and kill aphids, on young plants in the nursery and some polytunnel crops.

 - Phasmarhabditis hermaphrodita nematodes (“Nemaslug”) for occasional slug control in polytunnels.

 - (Organic) ferric phosphate slug pellets for occasional slug control in polytunnels.

 - We take care to promote biodiversity were possible rather than other control methods – such as encouraging frogs as a method of slug control